atweiden/pacstrapit/README.md

 > Omit `--bundle` and `--select`, and you'll end up with a very minimal
 > headless system with nothing extraneous installed
 >
-> The `base` bundle adds CLI, vim, and bitcoin pkgs.
+> The `base` bundle adds CLI, vim, and bitcoin pkgs
 >
 > The `lite` bundle includes the base bundle plus GUI pkgs and dotfiles
 >